 When to Plant Zinnias

 As a flowering annual, zinnias can be planted directly in the ground after the last frost date in your area.
 They prefer warm soil, so wait until the soil has warmed up to at least 60°F before planting.
 To test the soil temperature, you can use a thermometer like this.
+As an aside, soil thermometers are great to use if you like direct sowing seeds in the garden, so worth including in your arsenal of garden supplies.

-Watering Tips for Healthy Zinnia Plants
+Watering Zinnia Plants

 Zinnia flowers need regular watering, especially during hot, dry weather.
 In general, water deeply once a week at the base of the plant in the early morning.
 You’ll need to water more often if there is excessive heat and the soil is dry to the touch.
+(To learn more about watering your flower garden, please read this article).

 A soaker hose like this is a great way to water plants from the base.
 And it’s even more helpful if you use it on a timer like this so watering your zinnia plants is set and forget for the most part.
+And if you are growing zinnias in a planter, a drip irrigation system like this makes watering in summer a breeze.

-Fertilizing Your Zinnias: Best Practices and Recommendations
+Fertilizing Zinnias: Best Practices

-How to Pinch Zinnias to Promote Lush, Vibrant Blooms
+Pinching Zinnias to Promote Lush Blooms

 Pinching off the top 3-4 inches of the stem when the plant reaches 8-12 inches tall encourages bushier growth and more blooms.
 It is not detrimental to your zinnias if you don’t do this, but there will be reduced flowering potential if you don’t.
+So pinching zinnia plants will help your zinnias bloom more for longer.

 To encourage more abundant blooms, deadhead spent zinnia flowers regularly.
 This will also help prevent the plants from going to seed too quickly.
 While deadheading flowers might sound like a chore, it’s a peaceful time and provides the gardener with small moments of relaxation with their flowers.
+Deadheading might be my favorite activity to do in the garden.
+You can use your fingers, a pair of scissors, or garden snips like these.

 Staking Zinnia Flowers for Support and Aesthetics